ying-tang/help-documentation/_keystone/Getting_Started_with_K2K_Identity.md

 $ openstack role assignment list --name --user demo_member_user
 ```

-Users are now able to log into the Horizon dashboard.
+**Users are now able to log into the Horizon dashboard.**

-From Horizon, you can securely and easily access your OpenStack services managed by the Service Provider Keystone.
+From Horizon, you have easy access to your OpenStack services, managed by the Service Provider's Keystone.